simonesilvestroni/m2m-website/_posts/2006-06-27-ruff-trigger-playstation2-game.md

 ## After the GDC

-Back home, I was optimistic and excited about the vast amount of knowledge and inspiration gained at the conference.
-After a week of unexpected lack of communication, I'd decided to implement what I learned in California by making it an integral part of the audio workflow.
+Back home, I was optimistic and excited about the amount of knowledge and inspiration gained at the conference.
+After a week of unexpected lack of communication, I had decided to implement what I learned in California by making it an integral part of the audio workflow.
 However, the absence of a shared feedback across teams was disappointing.

-## Burnout

-Something changed in the company.
-Founded by a group of friends, and up to a certain point managed with the same spirit, the growing difficulties due to a lack of interest by high-level publishers eroded confidence, while the first layoffs soured relationships among colleagues.
-To appeal to smaller publishers, the game _had to change_, so a new wave of hirings brought people with more industry experience.
-Enforcing the full discretionary powers they received, without getting to know the internal dynamics first, upset several people who were with Playstos since the beginning.
+Something had changed in the company.
+Founded by a group of friends, and up to a certain point managed with the same spirit, growing difficulties eroded confidence, while the first layoffs soured relationships among colleagues.
+A new wave of hirings brought people with more industry experience.
+The enforcement of their full discretionary powers, without getting to know the internal dynamics first, upset several people who were with Playstos since the beginning.
 Resignations followed.

-Some of the new leaders criticised the game, calling it puerile.
-What was _Ruff Trigger_ as I knew it changed rapidly.
+Some of the new leaders criticised the game, and soon what was _Ruff Trigger_ as I knew it changed.
 Striving to be constructive, I supported some decisions whilst debating others, which didn't get me far.
 My impression was that the goal was to cut corners and publish the game whatever the cost.

+## Burnout

-I asked to step down as team leader, and renegotiated a new contract as a remote worker.
-Regularly going to the studios to check on the progress, a special <abbr title="Virtual Private Network">VPN</abbr> connection allowed me to access the internal assets **while performing tests and backups**.
+I asked to step down as team leader, and negotiated a new contract as a remote worker.
+Regularly going to the studios to check on the progress, a special <abbr title="Virtual Private Network">VPN</abbr> connection allowed me to access the internal assets and perform tests and backups.
 Despite the renewed situation, I discovered how exhausted I was.
-I spent many nights at Playstos over the years, working double and triple shifts: the impending feeling of _it was all for nothing_ was weighing me down with brute force.
+I spent many nights at Playstos over the years, working double and triple shifts: the feeling of _why did I do that for?_ was weighing me down with brute force.
 In the meantime, I was witnessing _Ruff Trigger_ morphing from a multi-platform ambitious project into a budget game.

 In 2005, I left.
+A mistake that I still regret.

 ## Aftermath

-Once Playstos found a publisher (Natsume), the game was [released on 27 June 2006](https://www.mobygames.com/game/34741/ruff-trigger-the-vanocore-conspiracy/).
-Most of the less favorable feedback is focused on a couple of factors: a general lackluster gameplay, and the excessive similarity with _Ratchet and Clank_ — which was originally conceived as an homage to the genre.
+The game was [released on 27 June 2006](https://www.mobygames.com/game/34741/ruff-trigger-the-vanocore-conspiracy/), published by Natsume.
+Most of the less favorable feedback is focused on a couple of factors: a general lackluster gameplay, and the excessive similarity with _Ratchet and Clank_—which was originally conceived as an homage to the genre.

 ![Ruff Trigger's official packaging](/assets/images/playstos-ruff-trigger.jpg){: width="720" height="1006" }
 *Ruff Trigger's official packaging*